 Doramectin (Livestock) for Cattle

-Doramectin (Livestock) is used in cattle for GI nematodes, grubs, Internal and external parasites, lice.
-Routes documented in cattle: SC, IM, Topical (pour-on).
-ExoticRx tracks Doramectin (Livestock) dosing for cattle from primary veterinary literature; sign in to view the full rule set.
+Doramectin (Livestock) is used in cattle for Internal and external parasites, GI nematodes, lungworms, grubs, lice, mange.
+Routes documented in cattle: SC.
+A typical adult cattle weighs 250.00–900.00 kg.
+ExoticRx lists 2 cited dose rules for Doramectin (Livestock) in cattle, drawn from published veterinary references.
 Verify against current literature before clinical use.

 Trade names: Dectomax